In the following guide, I want to show you some of the best strategies to teach listening skills for the IELTS test.

 Many podcasts have an ensemble group where four people discuss all manner of topics.

-Watching scenes from movies with three or four people talking is a good way to practice.
+Watching scenes from movies or TV shows with three or four people talking is a good way to practice.

 Just the same as in part one, find a suitable scene and play it two or three times.